 One of my favorite desserts of all time is rich and creamy rice pudding.
-I hadn't made this pudding before, so when I was asked to make Risalamande for Anna and Vince’s Christmas dinner, I was excited to try this new dessert recipe.
+I hadn't made this pudding before, so when I was asked to make Risalamande for Anna and Vince’s Danish Christmas dinner, I was excited to try this new dessert recipe.

 The name comes from the French, meaning “rice with almonds.”
 The base of this dessert is basic rice pudding with added vanilla, whipped cream and crushed almonds.

-When making the dessert in Denmark, it is customary to hide a whole almond somewhere in the pudding as the person who finds it in his or her serving wins a prize.
+When making the dessert in Denmark, it is customary to hide a whole almond somewhere in the pudding and the person who finds it in his or her serving wins a prize.

 This dish is traditionally eaten on Christmas Eve, but don’t wait until Christmas.
 Once you've tasted this Danish treat, you'll definitely want to enjoy it year round!

 Can Rice Pudding be Made in Advance?